-Here are 18 effective home remedies to naturally get rid of headaches.
+Keep reading for 18 effective home remedies to naturally get rid of headaches.

 Inadequate hydration may lead you to develop a headache.

-What’s more, being dehydrated can impair concentration and cause irritability, making your symptoms seem even worse.
+What’s more, being dehydrated can impair concentration and cause irritability, making your symptoms seem even worse (

 Interestingly, magnesium has also been shown to be a safe, effective remedy for headaches.

-While having an alcoholic drink may not cause a headache in most people, studies have shown that alcohol can trigger migraines in about one-third of those who experience frequent headaches (6).
+While having an alcoholic drink may not cause a headache in most people, studies have shown that alcohol can trigger migraines in about one-third of those who experience frequent headaches (

-Sleep deprivation can be detrimental to your health in many ways, and may even cause headaches in some people.
+Sleep deprivation can be detrimental to your health in many ways and may even cause headaches in some people.

 Essential oils are highly concentrated liquids that contain aromatic compounds from a variety of plants.

 They have many therapeutic benefits and are most often used topically, though some can be ingested.

 If you experience frequent headaches, try diffusing essential oils or rubbing a small amount of an essential oil, like peppermint or lavender oil, mixed with a carrier oil, like jojoba, onto your wrists or temples.